Tissue - a group or mass of similar cells working together to perform _____________________________

 -Made up of a ground substance (fluid, semi-solid) and fibers

 -Cells can reproduce

 Three common types of cells:

 -collagenous fibers Strong, flexible; Found: ____________________

 CATEGORIES OF CONNECTIVE TISSUE

-A. LOOSE C.T. or AREOLAR TISSUE - binds skin to underlying organs and organs to organs, space between muscles, throughout body
+A. LOOSE C.T. or AREOLAR TISSUE - binds skin to underlying organs and organs to organs, forms delicate, thin ____________________ throughout the body

 C. FIBROUS C.T. - dense tissue, closely packed, thick collagenous fibers and fine network of elastic fibers.
 Few cells, poor blood supply, thus slow healing.